About this site

 Site credits

-This Web site was created by Richard Hallas of KeyNote: Music Typesetting and General Desktop Publishing, and represents the webmaster's first attempt at HTML and site design.
-Creation of the site was, and continues to be, divided roughly equally between computers running the RISC OS and Mac OS X operating systems.
+This Web site was created by Richard Hallas of KeyNote: Music Typesetting and General Desktop Publishing, and represents the webmaster’s first attempt at HTML and site design.
+Twenty years on, perhaps that now shows…!
+But the site still serves its purpose.
+Creation of the site was originally divided roughly equally between computers running the RISC OS and Mac OS X operating systems, though these days virtually everything happens on the Mac.

 KeyNote